grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 5. With a 5IP Torx Plus Screwdriver, remove the 9 screws around the perimeter of the battery.
-Be very careful as you are near the battery. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Be very careful as you are near the battery.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image43.jpeg" alt-text="A hand holding a screwdriver.":::

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image44.jpeg" alt-text="A hand holding a screwdriver.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 6. To prevent the device from potentially tipping over, tilt the display cover so that it is less than 75 degrees open.